eiji03aero/til/TASKS.md

   - if possible even load the bundled esm from cdn, map them to the appropriate names

 ## Archive
+- [x] unify use of media query
+- [x] when page opened, scroll up to the top
+- [x] rewrite px with rem
 - [x] rewrite custom css with emotion
   - see if utilizing new css features is possible
     - css imports